nrfconnect/sdk-nrf/samples/bluetooth/fast_pair/locator_tag/README.rst

          * Off if the device is not ringing.

       LED 3:
-         Depending on the FMDN provisioning state:
+         Depending on the FMDN provisioning state and the Fast Pair advertising state:

-         * Lit if the device is provisioned.
+         * Lit if the device is provisioned and Fast Pair advertising is disabled.
+         * Blinks at a 0.25 second interval if the device is provisioned and Fast Pair advertising is enabled.
+         * Blinks at a 1 second interval if the device is not provisioned and Fast Pair advertising is enabled.
-         * Off if the device is not provisioned.
+         * Off if the device is not provisioned and Fast Pair advertising is disabled.

       LED 4:
          Depending on the states of the recovery mode and the identification mode: